aglasspool/aglasspool.github.io/index.md

 # William Glasspool II (GG)
 Not much is known about William the second's early life since he left the Southwark family home circa 1890 in his early twenties.
 All we know is that he must have moved to Bristol some time before 1909 when he married Edith Haines in Bristol.

 He died at 8 Bonneville Gardens in Clapham on 18th Jan 1941.
-Both he and Edith were listed in the 1939 census as living at 8 Bonneville Gardens along with their son Edgar Glasspool and William's younger brother Ernest Glasspool.
+Both he and Edith were listed in the 1939 census as living at 8 Bonneville Gardens along with their son Edgar Glasspool and William's younger brother Ernest Glasspool (and other family members who have been redacted).

 ![1939census](https://github.com/user-attachments/assets/40b949b9-a129-43d7-b8c6-2f7a61446d51)
 *1939 census*